veaba/tensorflow-docs/docs/tf/sequence_mask.md

                                   #   [False, False, False]]]
 ```
 #### Args:
-- lengths: integer tensor, all its values <= maxlen.
+- `lengths`: integer tensor, all its values <= maxlen.
-- maxlen: scalar integer tensor, size of last dimension of returned tensor.
-Default is the maximum value in lengths.
+- `maxlen`: scalar integer tensor, size of last dimension of returned tensor.
+Default is the maximum value in `lengths`.
-- dtype: output type of the resulting tensor.
+- `dtype`: output type of the resulting tensor.
-- name: name of the op.
+- `name`: `name` of the op.
 #### Returns:
-A mask tensor of shape lengths.shape + (maxlen,), cast to specified dtype.
-#### Raises:
-- ValueError: if maxlen is not a scalar.